 Bield is governed by a dedicated voluntary Board and a full list of Board members is shown on page 3.
 The governance structure is based on the Scottish Federation of Housing Associations' Model Governing Rules.
-The Board is supported by the Audit & Risk and the People & Staff Governance Committees who provide specialist advice and have delegated responsibilities as defined in their committee remits.
+The Board is supported by the Audit, Performance & Risk Committee, Business Development Committee and the People Committee who provide specialist advice and have delegated responsibilities as defined in their committee remits which were updated in July 2023.
 This structure strengthens the Board and provides a streamlined and efficient governance structure.
-The composition of the Board currently includes one Bield tenant and one sharing owner who retired in November 2022.
-The Board has adapted to the new ways of working and we continued to conduct virtual Board and Committee meetings throughout the year.
+The composition of the Board currently includes one Bield tenant.
+The Board has adapted to the new ways of working and we continued to conduct virtual Committee meetings throughout the year and a mixture of face to face and virtual Board meetings.